polarityio/cybereason/README.md

 ### CyberReason API Password
 The Password for the CyberReason API.

+### Only Show Entities With Suspicions
+Only Show Entities that have One or more Suspicions on CyberReason

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).